 All patients had an eight-week run-in period in which they received benazepril at 10 mg/day for four weeks; they were closely monitored with weekly measurements of serum creatinine and potassium levels and blood pressure; the dose was increased to 10 mg twice daily if the serum creatinine concentration increased less than 30 percent, the serum potassium remained below 5.6 meq/L, and no adverse effects occurred.
 During this period, 94 patients were excluded from further study because of dry cough, marked changes in renal function, severe hyperkalemia, or poor adherence.
 Thus, the study group was highly selected.

 All 104 remaining patients in group 1 received benazepril (at 10 mg twice daily, since it was deemed unethical to administer placebo), while the 224 patients remaining in group 2 were randomly assigned to benazepril (10 mg twice daily) or placebo.
 Additional antihypertensive therapy was administered to attain blood pressure goals.
-The primary endpoint was the composite of doubling of the serum creatinine level, end-stage renal disease (ESRD), or death, while secondary endpoints were change in proteinuria and rate of progression of the renal disease.
+The primary endpoint was the composite of doubling of the serum creatinine level, ESRD, or death, while secondary endpoints were change in proteinuria and rate of progression of the renal disease.

 The following results were noted at a mean follow-up of 3.4 years: